 Engaging subcontractors to assist with specific tasks or heavy workloads is part of a normal business model.
 It is important to be aware, however, that when subcontractors undertake work for and on your behalf, you pick up the contingent liability for their work.

-Most insurance policies will contain a subrogation clause, whereby you and your insurer have the right to take legal action against the subcontractor if their own negligence caused an insurance loss.
+Most professional indemnity insurance (PII) policies will contain a subrogation clause, whereby you and your insurer have the right to take legal action against the subcontractor if their own negligence caused an insurance loss.
 Insurers do this as a means of recovering the amount of the claim they have paid, effectively redirecting the claim compensation towards the negligent party.

 The right to subrogation is always dependent on the type of engagement you have entered into with the subcontractor, in that you have not agreed to provide them with indemnity for their work.